Top 5 Recommended Memory Cards Fuji X100V

 If you like the idea of improving your transfer speeds from your card to your computer with a memory card reader, then UHS-II cards can be a great option.

-I’ll list some really nice UHS-II cards that will give you fast transfer speeds but that don’t cost that much more than UHS-I cards.
+I’ll list some really lovely UHS-II cards that will give you fast transfer speeds but that don’t cost that much more than UHS-I cards.
 I’ll test all these when I get the camera.
-It’s almost worth going for the Sony M Tough card for the durability of that tougher build.
+It’s almost worth going for the Sony M Tough card for the durability of that stricter build.

-Also, a lot of companies are trying to force you into bigger cards now by discontinuing their smaller sizes.
+Also, many companies are trying to force you into bigger cards now by discontinuing their smaller sizes.
 So I’ll try to list the less expensive 64GB and 128GB options.
-Only buy these if you have a camera that can support UHS-II cards, or if you need fast UHS-II transfer speeds to your computer.
+Only buy these if you have a camera that can support UHS-II cards or if you need fast UHS-II transfer speeds to your computer.

 Card Name | 128GB |